kate-bagenzo/strawberry-starter/src/posts/installation.md

 Start the server with the command `npm run dev`.
 Now, open [`localhost:1234`](localhost:1234/) in your browser.
 This is a preview of what your blog looks like, and it'll update automatically (no refreshes required)!
 > On Windows, you might see a firewall permission prompt.
 Allow the script to bypass the firewall, or it won't work.
-To stop the dev server, open the Command Line and press CTRL+C.

 ## Renaming & customizing your blog
 Go to the `src` folder.
 This is where your blog's files live.